 As we draw towards the end of another calendar year, here are some reflections on the year that went by and what we should expect in the future.

-My basic question is should the Type 1 be a part of this community?
-For the Type 1 community there are many such products they can choose (like the one with many “O”s next door), so they have no special affinity to our common goal.
+My basic question is should Type 1 be a part of this community?
+For the Type 1 community, there are many such products they can choose (like the one with many “O”s next door), so they have no special affinity for our common goal.

 Either we can become, yet-another-ERP in the market or we use this opportunity to do something truly impactful.
 I can say for myself that I am only interested in the broader goal.
 I would love everyone to think about their goals in 2018.
 The current talent we have in the community is enough to take us there, we just need to be clear about it.
 This is not about a gladiatorial battle against the First Order, but something that has been done before in many domains, and will be done in ERP too, if not by us.
 The question before us is, will we do it?